Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

 \subsection{Linearization of the Dynamics}

-The result of \cref{eq:dynamics} can yield highly nonlinear results, which, if maintained in the formulation, render the problem non-convex.
-To address this, the nonlinearities are managed through successive linearizations of the dynamic equations.
-The original \gls{ocp} is locally linearized into a convex sub-problem in the framework of a \gls{scp}.
+In general, orbital dynamics are highly non-linear and cannot be directly modeled into a convex optimization framework.
+To address this issue , the nonlinearities are managed through successive linearizations of the dynamics equations.
+The original \gls{ocp} is linearized, locally, into a convex sub-problem in the framework of a \gls{scp}.
 This process may require numerous iterations, referred to as \textit{major iterations} denoted by index $j$.
 Once the optimization problem of a major iteration $j-1$ is solved, the solution ($\mathbb{x}^{j-1}$, $\mathbb{u}^{j-1}$) becomes available, a column vector comprising the state and control at each node.
 Employing \gls{da}, this solution serves as an expansion point for constructing linear dynamics maps for iteration $j$.
 The continuity condition is enforced by requiring that the state after the propagation of node $i$ is equal to the state before the propagation of node $i+1$.
 To favor the convergence of the iterations, it is advisable to normalize the control over its maximum value so that $\vec{u}_i \rightarrow \vec{u}_i/u_{max}$ and $0\leq||\vec{u}_i||\leq 1$.
 In the following, the dynamics equations need to account for the normalized control, i.e., when computing the linear maps, the control must be scaled back into its original dimensions.
-The state and acceleration of each node are expanded around the reference points $\tilde{\Vec{x}}_i$ and $\tilde{\Vec{u}}_i$
+The state and acceleration of each node are expanded around the reference points, which are the output of the previous major iteration $\tilde{\Vec{x}}_i^j=\vec{x}_i^{j-1}$ and $\tilde{\Vec{u}}_i^j=\vec{u}_i^{j-1}$

 The state at the subsequent node is obtained through the propagation of the first-order dynamics, as in \cref{eq:perturbations}